- 24mm socket (rear differential)

 - 3-4 quarts of 75W-90 oil or 80W-90 (gear oil)

 - Beer for after

-The hand pump I used I purchased at Canadian Tire, it screws onto the gear oil bottle.
-Looking back, I’d recommend to wear gloves because wow used oil smells gross.
+The hand pump I used I purchased at Canadian Tire, screws onto the gear oil bottle.
+Looking back, I would recommend wearing gloves because wow used oil smells gross.

 Front Differential Plug Locations

-I found the front a lot easier to work on than the rear as it had a bit more room.
+I found the front much easier to work on than the back, as it had a little more room.
 For the front, you’re going to be using the 10mm hex socket.

 If your oil looks like this, it’s 100% time for a change!

 Take a look at your drain plug and give it a good wipe down with a rag.
 The plug itself is magnetic and picks up on any metal shavings.